denis-rossati/Din-mica-to_do-code_review/README.md

-# Din-mica-to_do-code_review
+# Dinâmica - To Do List: code review
-Quick code review among my fellow  colleagues from trybe
+Quick code review among my fellow  colleagues from trybe of an old project :D